 Professor and Director, Science, Technology, Health, and Society

 Kristin Johnson’s research focuses on the history of the life sciences.
-She authored the book Ordering Life: Karl Jordan and the Naturalist Tradition, a study of how the study of biodiversity and natural history museums have changed since the nineteenth century.
-Her historical novel The Species Maker, a fictional exploration of debates over evolution in the 1920s, was published by University of Alabama Press in 2021.
-Her current book projects include Imagining Progress: Science and Religion at the Bedside of America's Children 1690-1925 and Darwin's Falling Sparrow: Victorian Evolutionists and the Problem of Suffering.
-Her recent research has all been inspired by the teaching she does in the Science, Technology, Health and Society Program, where her courses include: Evolution and Society Since Darwin; Apes, Angels, and Darwin; Ecological Knowledge in Historical Perspective; History of Medicine; Evolution and Ethics; Cancer and Society, and Science and Religion: Historical Perspectives.
+She has written books about both the history of natural history museums and the influence of high child mortality rates on debates over science, faith, and medicine.
+Her historical novel The Species Maker, a fictional exploration of debates over evolution in the 1920s, was published by the University of Alabama Press in 2021.
+Her research is driven by the teaching she does in the Science, Technology, Health and Society Program, where her courses include: Apes, Angels, and Darwin; Evolution and Society Since Darwin; Natural History Museums and Society; Medicine in the U.S. - Historical Perspectives; History of Public Health; and Evolution and Ethics.

 Publications